droonga/drnbench/README.md

 Drnbench provides features to send multiple random requests with different settings periodically.
 Number of clients (requests) in each period will be automatically increased gradually.
-So you'll be able to guess the limit performance of a system, via the report like following:
+So you'll be able to guess the limit performance of the throughput of a server, via the report like following:

     n_clients,total_n_requests,queries_per_second,min_elapsed_time,max_elapsed_time,average_elapsed_time,200
     1,33,3.3,0.164632187,0.164632187,0.19133309036363635,0